abhisheksrc/nli/README.md

 We use mean square error (MSE) as our training objective.
 The squared error is calculated between the predicted vs the actual similarity score.
 We save the model which performs the best on the STS dev set.
 The size of the STS training corpus is **5.7k**

-To run evalutions on a trained model (for example on the BiLSTM model) please run the following command from `$src` directory:
+To run evaluations on a trained model (for example on the BiLSTM model) please run the following command from `$src` directory:
 ```bash
 python sts_train_bilstm.py test MODEL_PATH --test-file=<file> [options]
  ```